martinchernyavskiy/Notes/Math/Linear Algebra/Concepts/Midterm2/Diagonalization.md

 	- --> kernel of this is not equal to zero
 	- --> A-cIn i snot 1-1 and thus not invertible and thus its determinant is 0
-- c is eigenvalue of A iff c is a root of the characteristic polynomial & A has at most n eigenvalues
+- c is eigenvalue of A iff c is a root of the characteristic polynomial & A has at most n eigenvalues .
-- Eigenvectors of distinct eigenvalues are linearly independent
+- Eigenvectors of distinct eigenvalues are linearly independent .
+- If A is diagonalizable, then its characteristic polynomial splits over R .
+- If A and B are similar, then they have the same eigenvalues
+	-